Hiking Mount Nittany: A Must-Do Activity In State College, PA

 Let’s wrap it up!

 Hiking Mount Nittany is a great way to get outdoors near State College or while visiting Penn State University.
-Although the climb to the top is a little steep, the trails then flatten and make for an easy hike on both your legs and your lungs.
-The trails are well-marked and maintained, making for a very pleasant navigational experience.
-There are numerous overlooks and plenty of nature to experience outdoors.
-This is one hike you should not miss when visiting the State College area!
+Although the climb to the top is a bit steep, the trails then level out and make for an easy hike on both your legs and lungs.

 What else would you like to know before heading out to hike Mount Nittany?